cheesy-games-dev/MindlessSDK/README.md

-# Cheesy's Branch of AnalogSDK.
+# FreakyCheesy's Branch of AnalogSDK.

-## Devs of this branch:

-freakycheesy-most of the changes
+I uhh freakycheesy declare this as my branch of an older version of analog

 ## Original Developers: